whitbrunn/HasRLRobot/README.md

 2.2 Usage

-First, then activate the conda environment, run the `train.py` to train the robot agent model.
+First, then activate the conda environment, run the `train.py` to train the robot agent model, e.g.,

 ```
-$ python train.py
+$ python train.py --num_steps 2000 --entropy_coeff 0.001 --max_traj_len 100 \
+--lr_a 1e-3 --lr_c 1e-3 --hidden_width 256 --num_procs 2 --minibatch_size 20
 ```

 Second, run the following command to check the training process.

 ```
+$ tensorboard --logdir=/home/.../This_Project_Dir/trained_models/ppo

-$ tensorboard --logdir=./trained_models/ppo--------------(copying the full path would be recommended)
+# Note: Copying the full path would be recommended
 ```

 ![The tensorboard.](./readme-images/tensorboard.png)

-Third, run `eval.py` directly, and a video will show out.
+Third, run `eval.py` directly, and a video will show out with `Total reward` displaying in the terminal.

+E.g.,

 ```
-python eval.py model_path=----------------------(set you model path)
+python eval.py --exp_id 0524-16-20-23-s42

+# Note:
+# 1. If output "Segmentation fault (core dumped)", it is normal, try to run the command again.
+# 2. The exp_id is set defaultly as your latest one.
 ```

 ## 3 One more thing

 The authors would like to express heartfelt thanks to Prof. Guillaume Adrien Sartoretti@NUS, for his invaluable guidance.
-The author also would like to thank so many companies are hiring RL engineering.
+The author also thanks his teammates Duhy and Guozc for their fundamental works.
+The author also would like to feel grateful for so many companies hiring RL engineering in my home country.
 Now I am still open-hiring, please contact maij@u.nus.edu if you are willing to offer an opportunity.